 Make Sleep a Part of Your Self-Care Routine

 Sleep can have a substantial effect on your emotional and physical condition, and not getting enough sleep can cause serious health issues.
 However, these can be challenging for specific individuals as stress and other distractions can wreak havoc on their sleeping schedules.
 You can start incorporating sleep as part of your self-care routine by eliminating the things that may be hindering your sleep.

 If you’re a big coffee drinker, it’s best to stay away from caffeine from mid-afternoon till evening because it can keep you awake throughout the night.
 If you have pent-up stress, consider relaxing before going to bed to ensure you don’t end up overthinking and awake for the rest of the night.

 Forgive and Move On

-Most troubled individuals tend to go back to their past and dwell in their mistakes, which can become unhealthy.
+Most troubled individuals tend to go back to their past and dwell on their mistakes, which can become unhealthy.
 Although you have made mistakes in the past, forgiving yourself is the first step in personal growth, so try to forgive and move on.
 However, it’s not something you can rush into, so first, you need to accept that you’re doing the best you can under your circumstances.
 Remember that forgiveness is not to excuse bad behavior, but to be freed from your attached emotions, promoting self-healing and growth.

-It’s no secret that exercise is good for the mind and body, boosting your mood, reducing stress, anxiety, and helping you shed extra weight.
+It’s no secret that exercise is good for the mind and body, boosting your mood, reducing stress, and anxiety, and helping you shed extra weight.
 Incorporating daily exercise regimens into your self-care routine can help you feel and look good.
 The type of exercise you do will depend on your preferences and goal.
-However, it’s best to start with lighter workout routines, such as tennis, yoga, walking, because these exercises are easier to fit into your schedule.
+However, it’s best to start with lighter workout routines, such as tennis, yoga, and walking, because these exercises are easier to fit into your schedule.

 Spend Time Outside